-There is no doubt that computers are engineering marvels.
+Computers are no doubt engineering marvels.
 But what will make you a good programmer is not your understanding of all that wizardry.
 No, what will make you a good programmer is taking the time to really understand the world of the user, and what you can do with a computer to make things better.
-For example, when I travel I often zone out on the fact that even though it looks like monopoly money, foreign currency actually does amount to something in dollars.
-I could use a computer to keep track of my budget and convert foreign currency into dollars for me.
+For example, when I travel, I often zone out on the fact that even though it looks like Monopoly money, foreign currency actually does amount to something in dollars.
+I could use a computer to keep track of my budget and convert foreign currency into dollars.
 Writing a program simply involves detailing the steps the computer needs to follow (in a language the computer understands - but I'll get to that).
-You know, something like subtract the amount he just spent from the amount he started with or multiply the amount in foreign currency times the exchange rate.
+You know, something like or

+Subtract the amount he just spent from the amount he started with.

+Multiply the amount in foreign currency times the exchange rate.

 Is it hard?
 No, not really.
-It can be pedestrian, but even more often it is fun.
+It can be pedestrian, but even more often, it is fun.

-Why a Computer Program Is Like a Peanut Butter and Jelly Sandwich
+Why a Computer Program Is Like a Recipe